ASU-Vibe-Coding-Centre/mcp-learning/04-cursor-docker-demo/config/README.md

 1. Copy the appropriate configuration file to your Cursor MCP settings location
 2. Update the Docker image name if using a different tag or local build
 3. Restart Cursor IDE or reload MCP connections
-4. Verify the server appears in Cursor's MCP panel with available tools (flip_coin, roll_dice)
+4. Verify the server appears in Cursor's MCP panel with available tools (make_decision, random_number)

 ## Troubleshooting

-- **"docker: command not found"**: Ensure Docker is installed and in your PATH, or use an absolute path
+- **Container not running**: Start the container with `docker run -d -p 3333:3333 --name mcp-quick-decision jestercharles/mcp-quick-decision:latest`
+- **Port 3333 already in use**: Use a different port (see Custom Port Examples above)
 - **Container not starting**: Verify the Docker image exists locally (`docker images`) or can be pulled from Docker Hub
+- **Server not appearing in Cursor**:
+  - Check that the Docker container is running: `docker ps`
-- **Server not appearing in Cursor**: Check that you've restarted Cursor or reloaded MCP connections after adding the configuration
+  - Check that you've restarted Cursor or reloaded MCP connections after adding the configuration
+  - Verify HTTP endpoint is accessible: `curl http://localhost:3333/sse`
+- **Connection errors**: Check container logs with `docker logs mcp-quick-decision`